Kiaryy/DotFiles/README.md

 ```

 # TODO
-1. Setup HyprIdle and HyprLock
+1. ~~Setup HyprIdle and HyprLock~~
-2. NeoVim dots
+2. NeoVim dots Soon™
-3. Find a icon theme
+3. Find a icon theme (So far im happy with Breeze-Dark but could i change it the future)

 ![hippo](https://media.tenor.com/qJRMLPlR3_8AAAAi/maxwell-cat.gif)

+Shoutout to [Strophox](https://github.com/Strophox) for making the coolest cli tetris game and keeping me entertained while making these dotfiles